 Once participants have all joined the meeting, all that’s left is to do is a quick intro and then jump straight into your session.

-Keep an eye out on your channels before the session incase anyone has any questions.
+Keep an eye out on your channels before the session incase anyone has any questions or trouble joining the meeting.
 Zoom also has a chat function; I imagine everyone will be too busy sweating to use this but you could potentially utilise it for a few minutes at the end if anyone has any questions.

 If you have another camera (like a GoPro) or even another human being hanging around, set it (them) up to take a few snaps during your session so you can use them later for promotion.